blindnet-io/blindnet.dev/blog/2022-06-21-summer-of-privacy.md

 ## Openly Chilling

-As summer is a time for cheeling and relaxing, we don't want this period to be stressful in any way.
+As summer is a time for chilling and relaxing, we don't want this period to be stressful in any way.

 After all, Summer has always been a time for opening up, and meeting new people.